 Mercure Dunkenhalgh Hotel

-The original building of the 4**** Mercure Dunkenhalgh Hotel and Spa dates back 700 years and is set in 17 acres of wonderfully tranquil parkland.
-While many of the original features have been restored, the bedrooms and leisure facilities are modern and well equipped.
-Bedrooms are all en-suite with satellite TV, radio and telephone.
-The Spa features an indoor swimming pool, Jacuzzi, steam room, whirlpool and thermal suite.
+The beautiful four star Mercure Dunkenhalgh Hotel’s original building and Spa dates back 700 years and is set in 17 acres of tranquil parkland.
+While many of the original features have been restored, the bedrooms and leisure facilities are modern.
+The Spa features an indoor swimming pool, Jacuzzi, steam room, whirlpool and thermal; suite.
 Room service is available and a range of dining facilities can be found in the vicinity of the hotel.
 Please note that not all rooms are serviced by a lift.